ADanMan/naldom-lang/CONTRIBUTING.md

     git checkout -b feature/your-feature-name
     ```
 2.  **Make Your Changes:** Implement your feature or bug fix.

 3.  **Test Your Changes:** Ensure your changes are thoroughly tested.
-Write new unit and integration tests where appropriate.
     ```bash
-    cargo test
+    cargo test --all-targets
     ```
 4.  **Format Your Code:** We use `rustfmt` to maintain a consistent code style.
     ```bash
-    cargo fmt
+    cargo fmt --all
     ```
-5.  **Lint Your Code:**
+5.  **Lint Your Code:** We enforce a strict set of lints.
+Your code must pass `clippy` before merging.
     ```bash
-    cargo clippy
+    cargo clippy --all-targets -- -D warnings
     ```
 6.  **Write Clear Commit Messages:** Follow the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 A good commit message looks like:
     ```